SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 ## Releases and Handouts

-A lesson should be archived after any event in which it is presented&mdash;either in a workshop or à la carte setting.

-Bump the `tag` value in `docs/_data/lesson.yml`.
+*Before teaching a lesson*: Bump the `tag` value in `docs/_data/lesson.yml`.
 This will be the version number for the GitHub release.
+Then, create a release on GitHub using the `tag` value as the version with a "handouts.zip" (created through `make release`) attached.
+To get the file contents for the release description, use `tree` on the unzipped handouts directory.
+Copy and paste the output of `tree handouts` into the release description.

+*After teaching a lesson*: A lesson should be archived after any event in which it is presented&mdash;either in a workshop or à la carte setting.

-Then, archive the lesson html using the makefile.
+Archive the lesson html using the makefile.
 The archive is built (i.e. processed into HTML) page copied into `docs/_archive`.
 For example:

 `make archive DATE="2020-07-21"`

-Create a release on GitHub using the `tag` value as the version with a "handouts.zip" (created through `make release`) attached.
-To get the file contents for the release description, use `tree` on the unzipped handouts directory.

 To manually archive an html, copy the html from  `_site`  into `_archive`.
 Add the following header to the html file: